 Organizations require their mission critical business applications to be highly available, and a great many of these applications use shared file storage.
 Migrating these applications to the cloud provides the scalability, high availability and durability, security, and reduced costs, while increasing agility.

-AWS offers two file system services optimized for your business applications.
+AWS offers file system services optimized for your applications and use cases.

-- Amazon EFS provides a cloud-native fully managed file system that provides scalable, elastic file storage for a broad range of Linux based applications.
+- Amazon EFS provides a simple, serverless, set-and-forget elastic file system that lets you share file data without provisioning or managing storage for a broad range of Linux-based applications.

-- AWS offers Amazon FSx for Lustre for these compute-intensive applications.
-Amazon FSx for Lustre allows customers to easily process their data with a file system that’s optimized for the performance and cost of short-lived, compute-intensive processing jobs, with input and output stored on Amazon S3.
+- Amazon FSx for Lustre is for compute-intensive applications such as high-performance computing.
+Amazon FSx for Lustre allows you to easily process data with a file system that’s optimized for the performance and cost of short-lived, compute-intensive processing jobs, with input and output stored on Amazon S3.